ipni/index-provider/docs/design.md

 The response may be paginated either by the client requesting a maximum number of entries or by the server delivering up to a configured maximum number of entries.
 To get the remaining entries, a subsequent request is made with its start set to the number of entries from the previous response.
 So, if totalEntries equals 100 and the response contained 50 entries, the follow-up request should specify 50 for start to get the remaining entries.
 This continues until the indexer has the complete response.

 The indexer keeps a record of the advertised Index CIDs it has received data for.
-The indexer continues walking the chain of Index CIDs backward from `latest` until it receives a response containing an Advertisement with the Previous CID being the last one the indexer has already seen, i.e. `current`, or when the end of the chain is reached (no Previous).
+The indexer continues walking the chain of Index CIDs backward from `latest` until it receives a response containing an `Advertisement` with the `Previous` CID being the last one the indexer has already seen, i.e. `current`, or when the end of the chain is reached (i.e. no `Previous`).
 When all the missing links in the chain of Indexes have been received, these are applied, in order, to update the indexer's records of CIDs and providers.

 Note that pagination is performed at an `Entry` level, i.e. there is no intra-Entry pagination (at least not initially).
 The data provider should be responsible for dividing single Entries with a large number of CIDs into smaller entries when computing the `Size` of the data indexed in `AdvertisementID`.
 If we identify this as too strong